 }

-This is a combined filter that SHOULD fetch the latest version of the resource, of the same name and type.
+This combined filter SHOULD fetch the latest version of the resource with the given name and type.

 {